Jay-Patel-070/chat-app/README.md

 Jay Chat Zone 🗨️🔥

 Jay Chat Zone is a real-time one-on-one chat application built with Flutter and Firebase.
-It provides a seamless chatting experience with real-time messaging, read receipts, and secure authentication.
+It provides a seamless chatting experience with real-time messaging, and secure authentication.

 ✨ Features